Foucault's lectures at the Collège de France: The Birth of Biopolitics (1978–1979)

-The Birth of Biopolitics develops further the notion of biopolitics that Foucault introduced in his lectures on "Society must be defended".
+The Birth of Biopolitics develops further the notion of biopolitics that Foucault introduced in his lectures on "Society Must be Defended".
 It traces how eighteenth-century political economy marked the birth of a new governmental rationality and raises questions of political philosophy and social policy about the role and status of neo-liberalism in twentieth century politics.

-Over the course of many centuries the association between biological phenomena and human political behaviour has received a great deal of attention.
+Over the course of many centuries, the association between biological phenomena and human political behaviour has received a great deal of attention.
 Recently (the last 60 years or so) in the academic field and journals there has been some development within the field of political and biological behaviour.
-In his College de France lecture course of January 1978 Foucault use the term Biopolitics (not for the first time) to denote politic power over every aspect of human life.
+In his College de France lecture course of January 1978, Foucault used the term Biopolitics (not for the first time) to denote politic power over every aspect of human life.
 Why did Foucault use the term 'biopolitics' in the first place?
-First of all the term has many different meanings to many different people and to fully understand the term as Foucault saw and used and understood it, we have to look at the very different meanings of the concept.
+The term has many different meanings to many different people and to fully understand the term as Foucault saw and used and understood it, we have to look at the very different meanings of the concept.
 For Foucault the term means to him the association between biological phenomena and human political behaviour maximizing and increasing the human abilities machine (as we know the term).
 Over the course of evolutionary time this abilities machine of man becomes species specific, such as language capabilities, neuronal and cognitive capabilities so on and so forth.
-This then becomes over the course of the history of discursive technologies of scientific knowledge, Foucault argues, a field of knowledge established by groups of experts in disciplines, such as astronomy, biology, chemistry, geoscience, physics, anthropology, archaeology, linguistics, psychology, sociology, and history, for example.
+This then becomes over the course of the history of discursive technologies of scientific knowledge, Foucault argues, a field of knowledge established by groups of experts in disciplines, such as astronomy, biology, chemistry, geoscience, physics, anthropology, archaeology, linguistics, psychology, sociology, and history.